flofriday/EP2-Bot/README.md

 ![Screenshot](screenshot.png)

+Try the bot on telegram: https://t.me/ep2_bot

 At [TU Vienna](https://www.tuwien.at/en/) we get a git repository for "Einführung in die Programmierung 2" (Introduction to Programming 2).
-All of our assignments and evaluations will get to us via that git repository.
+All of our assignments get to us via that git repository.

 While git is amazing I would love that information without needing to log in every time.
 So for this reason I wrote this Telegram bot to tell me when new assignments are out.